loda-lang/loda-programs/README.md

 * [A266440](http://oeis.org/A266440) ([program](programs/oeis/A266440.asm)): Total number of OFF (white) cells after n iterations of the "Rule 23" elementary cellular automaton starting with a single ON (black) cell.
 * [A266464](http://oeis.org/A266464) ([program](programs/oeis/A266464.asm)): Number of n X 2 binary arrays with rows and columns lexicographically nondecreasing and column sums nonincreasing.
 * [A266491](http://oeis.org/A266491) ([program](programs/oeis/A266491.asm)): a(n) = n*A130658(n).
-* [A266542](http://oeis.org/A266542) ([program](programs/oeis/A266542.asm)): Number of nX3 binary arrays with rows and columns lexicographically nondecreasing and row and column sums nonincreasing.
+* [A266542](http://oeis.org/A266542) ([program](programs/oeis/A266542.asm)): Number of n X 3 binary arrays with rows and columns lexicographically nondecreasing and row and column sums nonincreasing.
 * [A266550](http://oeis.org/A266550) ([program](programs/oeis/A266550.asm)): Independence number of the n-Mycielski graph.
 * [A266664](http://oeis.org/A266664) ([program](programs/oeis/A266664.asm)): Number of OFF (white) cells in the n-th iteration of the "Rule 47" elementary cellular automaton starting with a single ON (black) cell.
 * [A266665](http://oeis.org/A266665) ([program](programs/oeis/A266665.asm)): Total number of OFF (white) cells after n iterations of the "Rule 47" elementary cellular automaton starting with a single ON (black) cell.